Dorries hits out at Rees-Mogg’s ‘Dickensian’ war on officials working from home

 The Times reported that Ms Dorries’ response was highly critical of Mr Rees-Mogg’s approach.

-Mr Rees-Mogg presented figures to Cabinet last week showing that some government departments were using as little as 25% of office capacity in early April – the figure for Ms Dorries’ Department for Digital, Culture, Media and Sport was 43%.
+Mr Rees-Mogg presented figures to Cabinet last week showing that some government departments were using as little as 25 per cent of office capacity in early April – the figure for Ms Dorries’ Department for Digital, Culture, Media and Sport was 43 per cent.

 She said: “There’s a whiff of something Dickensian about it.
 Why are we measuring bodies behind desks?
 Why aren’t we measuring productivity?”